ActivitySim/activitysim/docs/examples.rst

 * :ref:`vehicle_type_choice`: Selects a vehicle type for each household vehicle.
 Runs after auto_ownership.
 * :ref:`vehicle_allocation`: Allocates a vehicle for each tour and each occupancy level.
 Tour and trip mode choice auto operating costs are modified to reflect the allocated vehicle option.
+* :ref:`school_escorting`: Explicitly models school drop-off / pick-up of students to and from school.

 .. _example_estimation :